Handbook

 Every other (January & July) manager <-> report meeting is focused on the report's career growth, external training, time off, and team dynamics.

-Performance reviews, which involve broader collection and evaluation of evidence of a report's progression and provide opportunities for promotion, occur twice a year (April & October).
+Performance reviews, which involve broader collection and evaluation of evidence of a report's progression and provide opportunities for , occur twice a year (April & October).